zamiang/vislet/apps/brooklyn/templates/text.md

 ## 3. A Whole New Neighborhood

 If you are looking for an interesting real estate graph, Williamsburg and the surrounding neighborhoods are probably one of the first places to look.
-The area has transformed over the past decade from one of the most affordable places in Brooklyn (~$150 per sqft) to one of the most expensive (~$625).
-Once occupied by 'The Three H's' (Hassids, Hispanics and Hipsters), it is becomming an affluent family neighborhood slash shopping area.
-Lets look at how the types of buildings being sold in this area has changed.
+The area has transformed over the past decade from one of the most affordable places in Brooklyn (~$150 per SqFt) to one of the most expensive (~$625).
+Once occupied by 'The Three H's' (Hassids, Hispanics and Hipsters), it is becoming an affluent family neighborhood slash shopping area.
+Lets look at how the types of buildings being sold in this area have changed.

 <div class="svg-container">
 <svg id="williamsburg-building-class" class="stacked-area-chart svg-building-class" />
 <svg id="greenpoint-building-class" class="stacked-area-chart svg-building-class" />
 </div>

 At first glance, these property type graphs tell the story of developers coming in and building lots of condos.
 From 2004-2012 there is a strong increase in condo sales and a strong decrease in Family Homes.
 Interestingly, even that begins to give way in 2013 when residential sales begin to take a smaller percentage of total sales, down to 70% from ~90%.
-This may show a neighborhood becoming a desireable place to live and then shops and restarunts being created to capitalize on the greater density and wealth.
+This may show a neighborhood becoming a desirable place to live and then shops and restaurants being created to capitalize on the greater density and wealth.

 # Where the data comes from